 Objective Assessment Based on Each Student’s Data

-With as many as 80 students spread out across the field, it’s challenging for Garrett and two colleagues to check on each and every student.
+With as many as 80 students spread out across the field, it’s challenging for Garrett and two colleagues to check on every student.
 That’s where the heart rate monitors factor in.
 Before each class, Garrett outlines the workout concept, the specific activities, and the goal for each day – a goal that contributes to the student’s daily grade.

 “They know that to get 100% credit for the day, they have to be in their target heart rate zone for 80% of the class that day,” Garrett said.
 “When they are wearing the heart rate monitor, you can definitely see a difference in the way they work.”

 When the workout is complete or class ends, students return the heart rate monitor and the data is automatically transferred into the teacher’s IHT Spirit System account.
 At that point, both teacher and student see exactly how hard the student worked during class and whether they met the goal.
+The system also emails a detailed report to the student (and parent if requested).
+The report shows students:

 • A graph of their heart rate throughout the session